-Glacier View Lodge traces its roots to a 1946 initiative by the Women’s Institute of Northern Vancouver Island.
+Glacier View Lodge is the Comox Valley’s longest operating Long Term Care facility.
+It traces its roots to a 1946 initiative by the Women’s Institute of Northern Vancouver Island.
 At a meeting in Parksville, they passed a resolution that a “Home for Senior Citizens be established somewhere in the north end of the island, preferably the Comox Valley.”

 Comments at the time were:

 "If we can visualize in that beautiful setting the Home finished and being the nucleus from which cottages may be erected for aged couples who are able and wish to maintain their own home, and following that, with the complete support of the clubs, organizations and the public in general, a Nursing Home for the aged and infirm is a possibility.Mistakes of communities have been the lack of preparation for the future.
 Let us have a vision - a vision of ten, twenty, thirty or fifty years hence.
 Let us work for the present on a plan for the future."